Stillbirth Compensation Claims

 What steps should parents take if they suspect medical negligence in a stillbirth case?

-If parents suspect medical negligence in a stillbirth case, it is crucial to take appropriate steps to ensure their concerns are addressed and they have everything they need to support the stillbirth claims process.
+If you suspect medical negligence in a stillbirth case, they should take appropriate steps to ensure their concerns are addressed and they have everything they need to support the stillbirth claims process.
 Here are the steps you should consider:

 • Seek medical records - the first step is to request a complete copy of all medical records related to the pregnancy and childbirth.
-These records are a crucial piece of evidence if a negligence claim is pursued.
+These records are vital evidence if a negligence claim is pursued.
 They can provide a detailed account of the care provided and may highlight any areas where the standard of care was not met.

-• Document everything - parents should write down everything they remember about the pregnancy and the care they received.
+• Document everything - you should write down everything they remember about the pregnancy and the care you received.
 This should include dates, names of healthcare professionals and any specific incidents or conversations that stand out.
 This personal account can provide valuable context to the medical records and help identify any discrepancies or areas of concern.

-• Contact a legal professional - if parents believe they have a case for medical negligence, they should reach out to a solicitor who specialises in this area.
+• Contact a legal professional - if you believe you have a case for medical negligence, you should contact a solicitor who specialises in this area.
 A medical negligence solicitor can provide advice on whether a valid claim exists, guide parents through the legal process, and help gather the necessary evidence for a claim.

 The circumstances surrounding different stillbirth claims are unique, and the steps required may vary.
-However, these general steps provide a starting point for parents who suspect medical negligence in a stillbirth case.
+However, these general steps provide a starting point if you suspect medical negligence in a stillbirth case.

 Talk to Us